A simple step-by-step guide to install and use Alby Hub + Alby Go in a self-custodial way, with low resources and basic knowledge.

 xxd -ps -u -c 1000 /path/to.macaroon

-You will obtain a HEX code for your macarroon file and paste it into the Alby Hub - "Admin Macaroon box".
+You will obtain a HEX code for your macaroon file and paste it into the Alby Hub - "Admin Macaroon box".

 LND address - your local LND instance, eg. 127.0.0.1:10009

-TLS Certificate - copy the HEX from your tls.cert file
+TLS Certificate - convert in HEX your tls.cert file

 Admin Macaroon - convert in HEX your LND admin.macaroon